ayratmak/academic-kickstart/content/author/admin/_index.md

 +++

 Ayrat is a strategy consultant specialising in commercial applications of game theory and mechanism design.
-He is an expert in developing and applying negotiation strategies using game theory principles for  international OEMs.
+He is an expert in applying game theory and wider economics-related principles to improve business strategy.
+Ayrat has worked across industries on a variety of projects, including combinatorial auctions, carbon budgeting, and bilateral negotiations.